mcjohnalds/learn-ray-marching/Fractals.md

     z'_{n+1} = k z_n^{k-1} z'_n + 1
 $$

-With this, we can write our distance function for the Mandelbubl fractal as
+With this, we can write our distance function for the Mandelbulb fractal as

 ```glsl
 float distFunc(vec3 pos) {